Skip to content

 • on_data_update: Called whenever new data is added to the jsPsych data object.

-• on_interaction_data_update: Called whenever new interaction data (e.g., the subject enters or exits fullscreen mode) is added.
+• on_interaction_data_update: Called whenever new interaction data (e.g., the participant enters or exits fullscreen mode) is added.

-• on_close: Called right before the page closes, such as when a subject closes the experiment early.
+• on_close: Called right before the page closes, such as when a participant closes the experiment early.

 Specify exclusion criteria